Envek/aws-sam-typescript-layers-example/README.md

 So, now on `sam build` command:
  1. Only `src` folder is copied into function itself (however it is renamed into `dist` and contains TypeScript transpiled to JavaScript).
- 2. packages are installed into separate layer (`package.json` and `package-lock.json` are also copied for reference)
+ 2. packages are installed into separate layer (`package-lock.json` is also copied for reference)
  3. Local project layout isn't changed at all.

 `sam deploy` will update layer with dependencies only if number or versions of packages were changed.